abdoomaaz/netflix-replica/README.md

 # netflix-replica

-The purpose of this Project is to create an interactive application using only UIKit for the UI interface.
+The purpose of this Project is to create an interactive application using only UIKit for the User-Interface.